-Plans, directs, or coordinates compensation and benefits activities and staff of an organization.
+Plans, directs, or coordinates compensation and benefits activities of an organization.

 A person in this career:

 - Designs, evaluates and modifies benefits policies to ensure that programs are current, competitive, and in compliance with legal requirements.

 - Analyzes compensation policies, government regulations, and prevailing wage rates to develop competitive compensation plan.

 - Administers, directs, and reviews employee benefit programs, including the integration of benefit programs following mergers and acquisitions.

 - Fulfills all reporting requirements of all relevant government rules and regulations, including the Employee Retirement Income Security Act (ERISA).

 - Formulates policies, procedures and programs for recruitment, testing, placement, classification, orientation, benefits and compensation, and labor and industrial relations.